Windows Movie Maker: Effects and transitions

-Reception and criticism
+Reception and legacy

 Movie Maker 1.0, introduced with Windows Me, was widely criticized for being "bare bones" and suffering "a woeful lack of features"; and saving movies only in Microsoft's ASF file format.
 Critical reception of versions 2.0 and 2.6 has been slightly more positive.

 Many longstanding users were disappointed by the removal of so many features in the effective re-writing of the software in Live Movie Maker 2009.
 Some of those features (such as visualisation of the audio levels) have subsequently been re-added.

 In June 2008, a memo purportedly by Bill Gates from January 2003 was circulated on the Internet in which he heavily criticized the downloading process for Movie Maker at the time.
 The memo was originally made available online as part of the plaintiffs' evidence in Comes v.
 Microsoft Corp., an antitrust class-action suit, and was submitted as evidence in that case on January 16, 2007.

-Clipchamp for Windows 11 has been criticized for being too overpriced and lacking several other features compared to other video editors, as well as it being freemium-based software.
+In 2013, Michael Muchmore of PCMag called the program "possibly the simplest (and funnest) way to combine your video clips into a presentable digital movie."

 Counterfeit versions

 The discontinuation of Windows Movie Maker has led to the appearance of scams abusing its name.
-In late 2016, a few months before the discontinuation of the Windows Essentials suite (including Movie Maker), a website named windows-movie-maker.org (no longer accessible) which offered a tampered version of Windows Movie Maker, appeared as one of the top results when searching for "Movie Maker" and "Windows Movie Maker" on Google and Bing, a scam only widely recognized as such in 2017.
+In December 2016, a few months before the discontinuation of the Windows Essentials suite (including Movie Maker), a website named windows-movie-maker.org (no longer accessible) which offered a tampered version of Windows Movie Maker, appeared as one of the top results when searching for "Movie Maker" and "Windows Movie Maker" on Google and Bing, a scam only widely recognized as such in 2017.
 It was identical to the real Windows Movie Maker, however, unlike the official and free Windows Movie Maker by Microsoft, it would not let users save a video without purchasing.
 Upon installing and executing the program, the user was greeted with a dialogue box explaining that it was a trial and a purchase was required.
-ESET also detected a malware called Win32/Hoax.MovieMaker in the above-mentioned version.
+ESET also detected malware called Win32/Hoax.MovieMaker in the above-mentioned version.
 The fake will also restrict the installation of the WLE (Windows Live Essentials) Movie Maker by modifying the Windows registry.